Walnut Stain and Walnut Shells in Violin Making

 Crushed walnut shells are excellent for producing traditional decoction stains and provide a natural, lightfast base for custom formulations.
 Both products are easy to work with, authentic in effect, and especially appreciated by violin makers and restorers who rely on natural materials and historic techniques.

-there will be no shipping or customer service available.
-Orders can still be placed as usual – shipping will resume on
+there will be no shipping and no customer service.
+Orders can of course still be placed – shipping will resume on September 9, 2025 .

 Thank you for your understanding and patience!